Published on November 25, 2025

 The short answer is yes, you can absolutely switch your Wisconsin Medigap plan.
 Life changes, and your healthcare needs might change right along with it.
 Maybe you found a plan with a better price, or you need a different level of coverage than you did before.
 Whatever the reason, you have options.
 However, the process for switching depends entirely on when you decide to do it.
 The timing determines whether you can switch freely or if you’ll need to go through a health review.
 Understanding these rules is the key to making a smooth transition from one plan to another without any surprises.

-How to Switch Plans Without Medical Questions
+How to Switch Plans Without Medical Underwriting

 Your easiest path to switching plans is during your Medigap Open Enrollment Period.
 Think of this as your golden ticket.
 This six-month window starts on the first day of the month you are both 65 or older and enrolled in Medicare Part B. During this time, an insurance company cannot use your health history against you.
 You have the right to buy any Medigap policy sold in Wisconsin, and the insurer can’t refuse to sell it to you or charge you more because of past or present health problems.
 This is the ideal time to make a change because you have the most freedom and protection.

-Switching Plans When Underwriting is Required
+Switching Plans When Underwriting Is Required

 If your Open Enrollment Period has already passed, you can still apply to switch plans, but the process is different.
 Outside of this protected window, insurance companies can require medical underwriting.
 This means you’ll likely have to answer a series of health questions on your application.
 Based on your answers, the insurance company can decide whether to accept your application, and in some cases, they may deny coverage due to your health status.
 This is why it’s so important to choose your initial plan carefully, but it doesn’t mean you’re out of options if you need to make a change later on.